stormbit-finance/stormbit-ui/README.md

 StormBit offers three types of loan agreements:

-- Simple Agreement: Focuses on trust and the borrower's reputation, allowing undercollateralized loans.
+- **Simple Agreement** : Focuses on trust and the borrower's reputation, allowing undercollateralized loans.
 It is streamlined for flexibility and simplicity, emphasizing financial terms over asset involvement.

-- ERC721 Agreement: Uses NFTs as collateral, ensuring loan security.
+- **ERC721 Agreement** : Uses NFTs as collateral, ensuring loan security.
 This agreement includes mechanisms for collateral management and secure NFT custody, allowing borrowers to reclaim their NFT upon fulfilling loan terms.

-- ERC-20 Agreement: Requires collateral equal to or greater than the loan amount for security.
+- **ERC-20 Agreement** : Requires collateral equal to or greater than the loan amount for security.
 It captures essential loan initiation details and manages collateral throughout the loan lifecycle.

 #### Security and Trust